Austin-Schaffer/android-messaging-push-tutorial/README.md

 ##Test it out!

 Register two users for the app, and then close the app on one of the devices.
 From the app that is still open, send a message to the user who doesn't have the app open.
 Within a few seconds (the speed of this depends on how fast GCM decides to deliver it), you will see a push notification on the device!

+Happy coding and if you have any questions, feel free to reach out to us on [Twitter](https://twitter.com/sinchdev) or via our [help page](https://www.sinch.com/help/dev-support/).